Frequently Asked Questions

 Q. Are there any special qualifications or prerequisites required?

 A. Completion of MED 120 or MED 121 earning at least a grade of “C” prior to the application deadline will permit applicants to apply an additional two points to the cumulative application score.
-In addition, candidates must also complete the TEAS examination and be in good physical and mental health.
+In addition, candidates must also complete the examination and be in good physical and mental health.
 Applicants will need to meet a minimum adjusted individual score of 70% in the reading section of the exam to be considered for admission to the program.
 Students will also need to achieve an overall application score of 18 or higher to be considered for admission to the program. version V or ATI TEAS

 Q. Are there any special tools or supplies required?